 Pac-Man’s Cock developed out of one of Ellis’ morning sketches.
 Upon first glance, the piece may appear domineeringly masculine.
-Pac-Man—painted in his customary bright yellow hue—dons a black bowler hat and a giant erection.
+Pac-Man—painted in his customary bright yellow hue—dons a black bowler hat and a giant erection like he’s just ate a whole bottle of VigRX.
 Just below him, however, the word “cock” is ironically swirled in soft pink in a Coca-Cola-like font.
 And the positioning of his member—just inches ahead of his wide-open mouth—puts it directly on course to be eaten; a self-defeating way to score.
 Both self-destruction and masturbation are evoked.

 While jarring at times, Ellis’ paintings are not meant to provoke, so much as to spark a dialogue among viewers.
 Both playful and dark, via bits of familiar pop culture, Please Fuck Me explores various concepts and circumstances that collide within sex and sexuality.

 World Money Gallery

 Brooklyn, NY 11206